singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Google recommends using Cloud Storage instead of HDFS as it is much more cost effective especially when jobs aren’t running.
  - Cloud Dataproc is the better option when migrating and existing Spark/Hadoop cluster to GCP. **New data pipelines should prefer Cloud Dataflow**.
  - Hadoop/Spark jobs are run on Dataproc, and the **pre-emptible machines cost 80% less**.
+ - Dataproc **Graceful Decommissioning** incorporates Graceful Decommission of YARN Nodes to finish work in progress on a worker before it is removed from the Cloud Dataproc cluster.
+By default this is disabled.
+	- This make sures that the work in progress is not lost while scaling.
  - IAM -
 	 - Service accounts used with Cloud Dataproc must have Dataproc/Dataproc Worker role (or have all the permissions granted by Dataproc Worker role).
 		 - Need permissions to read and write to Google Cloud Storage, and to write to Google Cloud Logging